 - Do you have someone in the role of content curator who will oversee the distribution and archiving of video content?

-It is essential to define the scope of your company’s needs before you begin.
+2. PRODUCT: It is essential to define the scope of your company’s needs before you begin.
 Who is your intended audience and what kinds of videos will work best for them?
-(Consider these 20 strategic ways to use video for your business.

 - Are there key messages that need to be a part of all of your videos?